SyamSundarKirubakaran/DSA_Java/README.md

 - [ ] FortyFour -> Reverse Alternate Levels of a perfect BT
 - [ ] FortyFive -> Custom Tree Print Problem
 - [ ] FortySix -> Threaded BT
-- [ ] FortySeven -> Remove all paths whose length < K in BT. -> Subsection of 18th Problem
+- [ ] FortySeven -> Remove all paths whose length < K in BT. -> Subsection of 18th Problem - Unsolved
+- [ ] FortyEight -> BT construction from the given PRE and IN Order -> Subsection of 25th Problem

 ## Linked List Problems
 - [ ] One -> Reverse a LL